FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

             edit_form_extension: acme-supplier-edit-form
 ```

-At this point, you should be able to dislay the edition form.
+At this point, you should be able to display the edition form.
 But you should also see that all the fields are empty except the code.
 It’s because the entity has no normalizer, so we need to write one:

 ```php
 <?php